MultiMote/niimbot-wiki/docs/interfacing/print-tasks.md

 In order to support a wide model range, print tasks have been implemented.

 The name of the print task does not necessarily represent the only model it will work with.
-`PrintEnd` should be sent after the print is finished (progress polling is used).

 ## D11_V1